 Each ampoule delivers about 18 drops (the volume can vary slightly from 16–20 drops, but this is OK).

-Step 4: Watch your child's breathing and seizure activity while they remain lying on their side in the recovery position.
+5: Watch your child's breathing and seizure activity while they remain lying on their side in the first aid position.

 Midazolam has a sedative effect, and your child may be sleepy for some time afterwards.
 Headache, nausea (feeling sick), vomiting, coughing and hiccups may also happen.
 In rare cases, your child may become agitated, hostile or aggressive after having midazolam.